We've got a nice slate of films this week, so let's get right to the lineup!

-If you love Salem, you'll love our locally-grown documentaries.
-The Spirit of Salem will screen Monday-Thursday at 5:00.
-This Perfect Place: A Natural History of the Massachusetts North Shore, featuring Kristina Lindborg, will screen Saturday and Sunday at noon; and Monday-Thursday at 4:00.
+This Perfect Place: A Natural History of the Massachusetts North Shore, featuring Kristina Lindborg, will screen Saturday and Sunday at noon; and Monday-Thursday at 4:00 pm.
 The True 1692 will screen Friday at 6:30, Saturday and Sunday at 2:00 and 6:30; and Monday through Thursday at 6:30.

 Thanks for supporting CinemaSalem!